ked66/Medieval-European-Name-Reference-Tool-/README.md

 ### Summary of Etymology and Usage

-For each CNF, this section has a page which displays the following information:
+For a selected CNF, this Reactive User Interface displays the following information:

 *  Etymology - language of origin, the name written in that language (if that language doesn't use the Latin alphabet), and meaning
 *  List of notable Medieval people with the CNF (e.g. Biblical characters, Saints, monarchs)